Country guide

 Peruvian law requires employers to pay two additional bonuses annually, commonly referred to as the 13th and 14th-month salaries.
 The first bonus is disbursed in July, coinciding with Peru’s Independence Day celebrations, and the second in December, aligning with Christmas festivities.
 Each bonus is equivalent to one month’s salary.
 These bonuses are designed to provide employees with extra financial support during significant times of the year.

-Common Additional Benefits In Peru
+Common Non-mandatory Benefits in Peru

 Many employers in Peru provide optional benefits to attract and retain top talent while enhancing employee satisfaction and productivity.
 Common perks include:

-• Private health insurance – Faster access to medical specialists and advanced treatments.
+Faster access to medical specialists and advanced treatments.

-• Life insurance – Financial security for employees’ families.
+Financial security for employees’ families.

-• Meal and transportation allowances – Reduced daily commuting and food expenses.
+Reduced daily commuting and food expenses.

-• Performance-based bonuses – Incentives for achieving company or individual goals.
+Incentives for achieving company or individual goals.

-• Private pension plans – Additional retirement savings beyond mandatory contributions.
+• Additional retirement savings beyond mandatory contributions.

 While not legally required, these benefits help companies remain competitive, improve employee well-being, and increase retention.